-Can Businesses Charge a Fee for Paying With a Credit Card?
-Here’s What You Need to Know
+Can Businesses Charge A Credit Card Fee For Paying With A Credit Card?
+Here’s What You Need To Know

 As we move towards a cashless economy, with 79% of consumers having at least one credit card, the subject of fees charged by payment processors becomes more topical.

 Card issuing banks and merchant service providers charge a merchant fee anytime you process credit card payments from customers, and these fees can add up pretty quickly.
 Business owners are, therefore, always looking for ways to reduce their credit card processing fees.
 To that end, some want to pass these costs on to customers.

 Credit card surcharges and convenience fees are two common ways in which businesses charge customers when they pay with a credit card.
 In this article, you will discover how surcharges and convenience fees are imposed, if they are legal, and how you can implement surcharging.

 A credit card surcharge is a fee that a business adds to any credit card transaction whether in person, by phone, or online.
 When a business charges such a fee, it is often small, and it helps merchants pass the expense along to customers to cover the cost of credit card processing fees.

 If you choose to impose surcharges in the US, you are required to follow certain protocols and state regulations.
 You must notify the appropriate credit card associations before imposing fees, and your credit card surcharge must not exceed the cost of accepting the card or four percent of the total transaction.

 You must also decide whether to add credit card surcharges at the brand or product level.
 You can’t do both.
 At the brand level, you will be adding the surcharge to all credit card payments from the same network, such as Mastercard or Visa.